 Sleeping car passengers

-When they are coming around to take reservations, and during that time, have at least one person in the room to make the reservation.
-Often when you make your reservations, they give you a reservation reminder slip.
+When they are coming around, at least one person in your party needs to be in your accommodation so they can make the reservation.
+Often when you make your reservations, you receive a reminder slip.

-Ask your car attendant if meal services the announce reservations or if you should walk to the dining car at your reservation time.
+Ask your car attendant or the dining car steward if the dining car announces the reservation time or if you should walk to the dining car at your reservation time.

 When You Enter Traditional Amtrak Dining Cars